Tuesday, 27 May 2025

 Industrial predictive maintenance and monitoring (MAS)

-An industrial group was struggling to maintain optimal performance across its factories in multiple countries, facing costly production downtime due to unexpected equipment failures and a maintenance approach that was more reactive than preventive.
+Challenge: An industrial group was struggling to maintain optimal performance across its factories in multiple countries, facing costly production downtime due to unexpected equipment failures and a maintenance approach that was more reactive than preventive.

-Implementation of a multi-agent system for predictive monitoring and maintenance, including:
+Solution: Implementation of a multi-agent system for predictive monitoring and maintenance, including:

 • Data collection agents: Real-time monitoring of IoT sensors on each piece of equipment